dotnet/dotnet-docker/README.runtime.md

 # About This Image

 This image contains the .NET Core runtimes and libraries and is optimized for running .NET Core apps in production.
-This repository is limited to .NET Core 2.1 and 3.1.
-For .NET 5.0 and higher, see [dotnet/nightly/runtime](https://hub.docker.com/_/microsoft-dotnet-nightly-runtime/) for those versions.

 Watch [dotnet/announcements](https://github.com/dotnet/announcements/labels/Docker) for Docker-related .NET announcements.